Compounding Equity Screen Canada: +2.89% Annual Alpha Over TSX Composite

 Post-2008 Pattern

-The portfolio recovered and tracked SPY reasonably well through the 2010s:
+The portfolio recovered and tracked the TSX reasonably well through the 2010s, with several strong outperformance years:

-2021 stands out: -24.3% while SPY itself fell -10.2% (July 2021 to July 2022 includes the rate hike period).
+2021 stands out: -24.28% while the TSX fell only -5.92% (July 2021 to July 2022 includes the rate hike period).
 Canadian equity compounders were hit harder than the benchmark during the rate-rise environment, suggesting meaningful interest-rate sensitivity, likely from financial sector concentration.

 Full Annual Returns